aokurdi/dwm/README.md

 TODO:
 * Enable systray togglling.

-DWM is simply very suckless and the best!
+DWM is simply a window manager for programmers by programmers, it is truly a suckless wm and the best!
 Tha main feature of this window manager is that it is really not a user friendly wm ;)).
 If you don't know c language, don't waste your time! go and grab another wm that is more user friendly;
 On the other hand, if you are good in c you'll fall in love with this window manager.